-This document provides government and non-government stakeholders from across Australia with preliminary results from the Threatened Species Index 2022.
-Release of this summary on 15 December 2022 will be followed by consultation with stakeholders and finalisation of the 2022 results in February 2023.
+This document provides government and non-government stakeholders from across Australia with a summary of the results from the Threatened Species Index 2022.
+The trends described below are the final trends, following a release of preliminary trends in December 2022.